FoxLisk/alttp-notes/glitchless_dungeon_order.md

 # Thieves' Town

-Mirror then run back to the kak portal.
+Run to the left of the other skull and mirror, then run back to the kak portal.

 Do Thieves as normal.